howsoai/platform-installation-examples/oidc/troubleshooting.md

 ## Overview

-When set up to SSO using an external Identity Provider (IdP), Howso Platform uses the Authorization Code Flow with OpenID Connect (OIDC) for user authentication and authorization, optionally implementing Proof Key for Code Exchange (PKCE).
+When set up to use SSO with an external Identity Provider (IdP), Howso Platform uses the Authorization Code Flow with OpenID Connect (OIDC) for user authentication and authorization, optionally implementing Proof Key for Code Exchange (PKCE).

 The Howso Platform configuration is under the `oidc` section in the Helm values.
 Additional configuration is required within the IdP, to create an OAuth application that Howso Platform can use to authenticate users.

 > Note: The Howso Platform User Management Service is itself an IdP and Authorization server, where other internal Howso Platform services are configured as applications.
-This is a separate topic.
+This is a separate topic, but can cause confusion, as, for instance, there will also be authorize calls to the UMS observable in the browser network tab.

 Once the application is created within the IdP, and the Helm values are applied, unauthenticated users navigating to Howso Platform domains should see the following sign-on button.